 Benson is the owner of five-year-old Zoot, an Airedale avi dog and mountain ambassador/local celebrity who can often be seen lounging outside of the ski patrol hut at the top of Silver Queen gondola, clad in his signature red working vest.

-I first became obsessed with avi dogs about five years ago, while living in Seattle.
+I first became obsessed with avalanche rescue dogs about five years ago, while living in Seattle.
 I read about the heroic exploits of a black Lab named Bazuka, who patrols Alpental with her owner, patroller Kevin Hugget.
 Intrigued, I arranged to research a story on the Snowqualmie region’s BARK (Backcountry Avalanche Rescue K9s) program, a volunteer organization run by local patrollers and avalanche controllers.
 I spent a memorable day playing crash/smash-test dummy with the dogs, who were put through their paces by variously digging me out of a trench and rescuing me from an isolated snow cave located a mile away from the patrol hut.

-Aspen’s Avalanche Rescue
+Aspen’s Avalanche Rescue Dogs

 Here in Aspen, the avi dog program operates differently, in part because the dogs and handlers aren’t responsible for SAR (an expansion of avi dog work that extends into the summer months; in Washington, Bazuka and some of her colleagues help find lost hikers in the backcountry).
 The Aspen Skiing Company supports its avi dog program by providing funding for certification training through the esteemed Wasatch Backcountry Rescue (WBR) dog school, which runs about $1000 for the week, and covers vet bills.
 Some years they also bring in trainers.